-Allow the water heater's main burner to operate for five minutes.
-Pass a newly extinguished match approximately one inch from the draft hood's relief opening.
+guished match approximately one inch from the draft hood's relief opening.
 Smoke from the match should be steadily drawn into the opening indicating the water heater is getting adequate air and the vent system is working.

-Figure 35 - Test the air supply and vent to make sure the water heater has adequate air and is venting properly.
+Figure 34 - Test the air supply and vent to make sure the water heater has adequate air and is venting properly.

-If the main burner has been operating for five minutes but the match smoke drifts around or is blown away from the opening, turn the gas control knob OFF.
+If the main burner has been operating for five minutes but the match smoke drifts around or is blown away from the opening, a.) turn off gas to the water heater at the manual shut-off valve, b.) turn the gas valve switch to the OFF position, then c.) unplug the water heater from the power outlet.
 Inspect the vent system and repair if necessary.
 In many cases, failure to pass the air supply and vent test indicates the water heater is not getting enough air or there is a problem with the vent system.
 It may be necessary to increase the air supply by getting air from outside (see page 7).